WPManageNinja/wpsocialninja-docs/guide/getting-started-with-the-user-interface/how-to-install-upgrade-and-activate-license.md

 ### How to Update WP Social Ninja

-- It’s very simple to update both the Free and Pro version.
-To do that, you can navigate to the plugin page of your dashboard to check if an update is available.&nbsp;
+- It's very simple to update both the Free and Pro version.
+To do that, you can navigate to the plugin page of your dashboard to check if an update is available.

 - If any update is available, just click on the update button.
 Make sure that the pro version is activated with a valid license key.
-If you don’t have a license key or the license key is expired, you can purchase a new one or renew the existing one from [** here**](https://wpsocialninja.com/price/#pricing).
+If you don't have a license key or the license key is expired, you can purchase a new one or renew the existing one from **[here](https://wpsocialninja.com/price/#pricing)**.

 ### How to Activate the License